-Create an active transportation plan for staff and students and ensure that walkable neighborhoods are considered when reviewing catchments.
+Create an active transportation plan and ensure that walkable neighborhoods are considered when reviewing catchments.

 NLPS has worked with municipal and regional partners on active and safe transportation to schools.
 However, there is not a systemic plan currently in place.
 This recommendation would require such a plan to be created and publicly accessible.
 There may be future opportunities if a catchment is reviewed to make alterations to focus on walkable neighborhoods.